-- 1. the member has an auto qualifying condition as described by MassHealth in the HLD index;2 - 2. the member meets or exceeds the threshold score (currently 22 points) listed by MassHealth on the HLD index;3 or - 3. comprehensive orthodontic treatment is medically necessary for the member, as demonstrated by a medical necessity narrative letter and supporting documentation submitted by the requesting provider.4 Usually this involves a severe medical condition that can include atypical or underlying health concerns, which may be either dental or non-dental.
+- 2. the member meets or exceeds the threshold score (currently 22 points) listed by MassHealth on the HLD index; or - 3. comprehensive orthodontic treatment is medically necessary for the member, as demonstrated by a medical necessity narrative letter and supporting documentation submitted by the requesting provider.
+Usually this involves a severe medical condition that can include atypical or underlying health concerns, which may be either dental or non-dental.